atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 1. `cluster.py` - used to create and manage cluster.
 This file will be internally called by Terraform

 ### Shell script related files
-1. `change_state.sh` – to start or stop instances in a resource group <br>
-    Ex- ./change_state.sh resource_group_name start/stop [optional args name of instances, space separated, to leave unaffected by the script]
-2. `getCCOId.sh` - It gets the current number of nodes present in the cluster. <br>
+1. `getCCOId.sh` - It gets the current number of nodes present in the cluster. <br>
     EX- ./getCCOId.sh prefix(defined in input.auto.tfvars)

 ## Authentication options
 - For logging into the azure cloud two options have been provided in the script:
-  * If role permits, one can create a service principle and provide the logging credentials info in the input.auto.tfvars file and then uncomment the provider block with logging credentials
-  * The other option is to authenticate via azure CLI.
-Run the following command and then follow along to sign in: <br>
+  * The easy way is to authenticate via azure CLI.
+Run the following command and then follow along to sign into azure: <br>
     az login
+    Once logged in, terraform can deploy resources using that account.
+  * If role permits, one can create a service principle and provide the logging credentials info in the input.auto.tfvars file.

 ## Topology
 ![Image of Cluster Topology](cluster-topology2.png)